What is Tessl?

 Naming, data-handling, and architecture conventions

-They give every AI agent in your organization a reliable understanding of your environment, keeping them on-pattern and on-policy.
-Private tiles turn your internal knowledge into a reusable context layer for agents.
+It gives every AI agent in your organization a reliable understanding of your environment, keeping them on-pattern and on-policy.
+Private context turns your internal knowledge into a reusable layer for agents.

 Reliable agents depend on reliable context